 Develop your nursing career.
 Explore the challenges facing the caring profession today and investigate new technologies, ideas and approaches to healthcare.

 Already have an ARU degree?
 You may be eligible for our Alumni Scholarship for students starting postgraduate courses.

-Our MSc Clinical Nursing course is designed to meet the needs of international nurses who are working in a range of roles and settings in the fast-changing world of health service provision.
-It’ll be relevant to you whether you want to focus on a particular clinical speciality, or whether you're still deciding on a clinical pathway.
+Our full-time MSc Clinical Nursing course is designed for registered international nurses who are working in a range of roles and settings in the fast-changing world of health service provision.

 Meanwhile, the part-time course is ideal for UK registered nurses with the Nursing and Midwifery Council (NMC) and working in a healthcare trust.

 Whether you want to focus on a particular clinical specialty or are still deciding on a clinical pathway, this postgraduate course in Chelmsford is a great way to broaden your career prospects.

 ARU’s MSc Clinical Nursing features an extensive range of optional modules to choose from.
 These will help you to develop your existing skillset and deepen your knowledge of contemporary issues in healthcare both in the UK and internationally.

 These practitioner-led optional modules foster innovation, research and creativity, and will enable you to influence service delivery and effect change in your own areas of clinical practice.